FBW23/ds-related-pizzas/TASK2.md

 - Insert two orders:
 	- customer 1 ordered one pizza today
 	- customer 2 ordered two pizzas yesterday
+    - remember you have to insert IDs as references
+    - how to place an array of IDs (=refs): ` pizzas: [ pizzaID, otherPizzaId ] `

 Test if it works by starting your app and calling your seed route in the browser